 The LWVUS strongly believes that development assistance, which is designed to meet the long-term social and economic needs of developing countries, is the most effective means of promoting legitimate U.S. interests.
 Military assistance and the direct military involvement of U.S. forces are not appropriate means to further the League’s stated paramount interests in developing countries.

 Developing countries should not be the pawns or the playing fields for geopolitical competition.
 The relationship between the superpowers should not be an important factor in determining U.S. policies toward developing countries.
 The LWVUS supports efforts to reduce international competition in developing countries, including:

-Statement of Position on International Development Assistance, as Announced by National Board, April 1970 and Revised, April 1986:
+Statement of Position on U.S. Relations with Developing Countries, as Announced by National Board, April 1986.

 The League of Women Voters of the United States believes that long-term requirements for world peace, humanitarian obligations and long-range national interests demand U.S. policies that help developing countries reach self-sustaining economic growth.